 - Get beyond the client-vendor relationship – treat your offshore outsourcing company as a strategic business partner.

 - Respect diversity – be careful of cultural differences.
-It is critical to remember that your offshore team members are human beings, not robots.
+It is critical to remember that your offshore remote team members are human beings, not robots.

-- Remember that your offshore team brings in skills and talent in a cost-effective manner.
+- Remember that your offshore remote team brings in skills and talent in a cost-effective manner.
 Treat them as equals.

 - Set up a structured communication plan, accommodating the timezone difference.
 Use any of the popular tools we have mentioned.